S-BDeveloper/Dataset/README.md

 ## Data Sources

-The app uses carefully researched data about Quranic miracles, including:
+The app uses carefully researched data about Islamic signs and guidance, including:

 - Word frequency counts from authentic sources
 - Mathematical patterns and structures